Adventures in Jazz (album): Recording Adventures In Jazz

 By the time the LP Adventures In Jazz was released in late 1962 there were already several other recording projects that had made it to release dates the Kenton orchestra had completed after the December 1961 "Adventures" sessions.
-The original set of tracks were recorded as part of a flurry of studio activity in December 1961 constituting the bulk of the "Adventures" series of LPs: Adventures in Blues, Adventures in Jazz and Adventures In Standards.
-The tracks for the fourth in the series, Adventures in Time, would be recorded later in September 1962.
+The original set of tracks was recorded as part of a flurry of studio activity in December 1961 constituting the bulk of the "Adventures" series of LPs: Adventures in Blues, Adventures in Jazz and Adventures In Standards.
+The tracks for the fourth in the series, Adventures in Time, would be recorded in September 1962.

 As mentioned earlier, the group did not play well on the initial recording date during September 1961 in New York.
 Kenton envisioned recording a real "jazz album" of this kind being completed in New York with his new configuration.
-The sound of the room and the situation did not lend itself to optimal tracking conditions leaving both Kenton and producer Gillette to abort the session.
+The sound of the room and the situation did not lend itself to optimal tracking conditions, leaving both Kenton and producer Gillette to abort the session.

-The December 11 take of Malaguena was rejected due to the poor quality of the bands playing.
-Kenton truly believed the band played better when the studio was cold.
-Before the December 12th session the air conditioning was left on all night, Kenton, "...told the band to wrap up well and not grumble, and we got a good take inside a half-an-hour."
+The December 11 take of "Malagueña" was rejected due to the poor quality of the band's playing.
+Kenton believed the band played better when the studio was cold.
+Before the December 12 session the air conditioning was left on all night.
+Kenton "...told the band to wrap up well and not grumble, and we got a good take inside a half-an-hour."

 This album stands as a pinnacle during the "Golden Age of Hi-Fi" and having a large ensemble playing nearly uncut and unedited with uncompressed sound.
 Adventures In Jazz was also nominated for Best Engineered Large ensemble recording for the 1963 Grammys.
 The studio at Capitol is relied upon to produce a natural set of acoustics.
 Between the fact an actual touring group of this caliber is being recorded without massive editing or overdubs and little to no compression or reverb is added makes it as close as one can get to 'live.'
 This is as clean and clear a large ensemble jazz album can be; nearly flawless playing is executed by the Kenton band on the recording.
-One has to REALLY work hard to find mistakes when listening repeated times; the sound is unequaled by many later recordings of the band relying on far more recording technology.
+One has to work hard to find mistakes when listening repeated times; the sound is unequaled by many later recordings of the band relying on far more recording technology.